pczarn/cfg/cfg/README.md

 ## Using a custom grammar representation

 We've removed the option to plug in your custom grammar type through traits.
-You should find it easy to fork the library and make your own types.
+You should findit easy to fork the library and make your own types.

 ## License